The Dark Talent

-The Dark Talent is a juvenile fiction novel by Brandon Sanderson, published in September 2016 by Tor Books.
+The Dark Talent is a juvenile fiction novel written by Brandon Sanderson and published in September 2016 by Tor Books.
 The book is named after its main character, Alcatraz Smedry, and is the fifth novel in the Alcatraz series.

-Plot Summary
+Plot summary

-In the long-awaited final book in the Alcatraz Versus the Evil Librarians series, Alcatraz is going to the center of Librarian power.
+Alcatraz is going to the center of Librarian power.
 After the Librarians fire missiles at Tuki Tuki, the Smedrys, led by Alcatraz, must leave at once.
 They fly to Washington D.C. to enter the Highbrary, a huge cave complex beginning at the Library of Congress and continuing beneath the city.
 Among the endless sections and subsections of the ultimate library among the nooks and crannies of the cave, Alcatraz, Grandpa Smedry, and Alcatraz's uncle Kazan, along with the Crystin knight Draulin and the quirky Dif Smedry search for Alcatraz's father Attica, to stop him from unknowingly using his research to end Free Kingdom civilization.

 Alcatraz and his mother locate Alcatraz's father, who knocks out his mother to prevent her from stopping him.
 He then tries to explain to Alcatraz what he is doing, in hopes of showing him he is doing the "right" thing.
 Dif comes, along with Grandpa Smedry, and after confirming everyone is there, Dif shoots Grandpa Smedry in the head and reveals himself to be Biblioden, the leader of the Librarians.The members of the team are captured, and Biblioden prepares a ritual for a bloodforged lens.
 He lets Alcatraz and his father choose which of them will be sacrificed, and Alcatraz, in a moment of weakness, chooses his father.
 Eventually the remainder of the shattered team locates Alcatraz, sitting in front of his father's corpse.
 They quickly leave before the Highbrary is self-destructed by a system put into motion by Grandpa Smedry.

 In an extra page at the very end of the book, it is revealed that after Grandpa Smedry was shot, his Smedry Talent, accidentally broken by Alcatraz, comes back, making him arrive late to his death and survive.